mjknj18/Hawaii-Climate-Analysis/README.md

 #### Precipitation Analysis

-1. How much total precipitation did Hawaii receive in the last twelve months on record?
+1. How much total precipitation did Hawaii receive during the last twelve months on record?
 2. What are the summary statistics for that precipitation data?

 #### Weather Station Analysis